 In the past, prizes have included:

-- a burrito party from Chipotle for the winning residence hall
+- A water-bottle refilling station for the winning residence hall

-- entry into a raffle for 21 gift certificates from local businesses such as Uncommon Grounds, Esperanto's, Putnam Market, Skidmore Shop, and Sushi Thai
+- Entry into a raffle for gift certificates from local businesses such as Uncommon Grounds, Ben & Jerry’s, Esperanto's, Putnam Market, Skidmore Shop and Sushi Thai

-- winning hall is engraved on the Skidmore Unplugged trophy, which is permanently on display in Case Center
+- The name of the winning hall engraved on the Skidmore Unplugged trophy, permanently on display in Case Center

-The Communications Design II class created all of the fantastic materials for this
+The Communications Design II class created all of the materials for this annual event,

-annual event.
-The logo, emails, stickers, posters, tips, brochures, light switch
+including the logo, emails, stickers, posters, tips, brochures, light switch stickers